dotSML/vc-test-assignment/README.md

 For authentication, JWT is used, which gives you simple and secure authentication flow. <br>
 All data, that should be out of sight for everyone else, is stored in an environment variable using dotenv package. <br>
 For schema creation, Sequelize is used, which is well known ORM for Node and SQL databases and gives you easy way to manipulate and utilize your database models. <br>
+Passwords are hashed using bcryptjs package, which gives the application production ready quality in terms of protecting your users data.
 <h4>Testing</h4>
 Using Jest for testing.
 Tests performed for user endpoints.